 The completed unit originally weighed under 2000 kg (4400 lb)!
 The buyer, however, sought heavy additions, including dining, vanity and bedside tables of solid Jarrah.
 Also sought was a full-size double domestic sink and 6 kg (13 lb) capacity washing machine.
 Plus a china toilet and macerator.
 There is also a hospital-grade vinyl floor that weighs as much as the 30 mm Monopan it covers!.
 Required too was a slide-out BBQ, beneath a 5.4-metre awning.

 Gas bottles are set within the chassis rails.
 Pic: Glenn Portch.

 Despite all this, the unladen unit weighs only 2260 kg (4980 lb).
 Its permitted on-road weight, however, is 3800 kg (8375 lb).
 This leaves an extraordinary 1540 kg (3400 lb) for water and personal effects!

-Ultra-light caravans -proving them possible
+Ultra-light travel trailers -proving them possible

-Glenn is constantly asked to build ultra-light caravans for general sale.
+Glenn is constantly asked to build ultra-light travel trailers for general sale.
 His main aim, however, was to show (and prove) what he felt possible.
 He did not do this for profit, but out of intellectual interest.
 Developing and proving the concept took over 20 years.
 That he has now done.
 He considered consulting if any manufacturer was interested.
 But, a now five years later, none appear to be.

 Now, Glenn enjoys using his own fifth-wheeler.
 He spends much the Australian winter up in the tableland outside Cairns.